 Please meet the leader in the car park, on Sunday morning at 10am.
-We will be continuing with the coppicing in Moor Copse wood.

 Read more here

 Sunday November 12th - We made a start on a new coppice plot in Park Wood.
 The weather forecast wasn't very hopeful but in the end was mostly dry.

 A pile of chewed hazelnuts was found in the base of a coppiced Hazel, and nearby a lively attractive Bronze Ground Beetle.

 Sunday October 22nd - We cut back dense bramble growth in the cattle pen area to make it easier to move

 the animals around, and also laid down some long Hazel stems on the riverbank.
 This is to try to discourage dog owners letting their dogs into the water, as this has resulted in

 a long eroded stretch of edge devoid of any vegetation.

 September work party, removing netting fence.